fybrik/fybrik/site/docs/concepts/config-policies.md

 ### How to add start and/or expiry dates to policies

-By utilizing the time built-in functions of OPA, each policy can be added with an expiry date.
+By utilizing the time built-in functions of OPA, an effective date and/or expiry date of a policy can be defined.
 The related built-in functions are:

 ```
-output := time.now_ns() //Output is a number representing the current time since epoch(1970.1.1) in nanoseconds, in the time zone of UTC.
+output := time.now_ns() //the current date
-output := time.parse_rfc3339_ns(value) //Output is a number representing the time value in nanoseconds since epoch, in the time zone of UTC; or undefined if outside the valid time range that can fit within an int64. rfc3339 refers to the predefined time format, that is year-month-dayThour-minute-secondZ.
+output := time.parse_rfc3339_ns(value) //the specified date in RFC3339 format
 ```
 `parse_rfc3339_ns` enables to add the expiry date as well as the the date for the policy to become effective, and `now_ns` captures the date when policies are applied.
 Through comparisons, it can be acquired whether the current policy is still valid.
 Below is an example.